weikangYeo/pointing-poker-go/README.md

 - A Client can connect to a Room at a time.
 - A Room will be destroyed when no client is connected to it

+## Planned logic flow
+- Client send "{"point": "5"}"
+- Room received, and marked client as read (or should i just store the client -> pts map?)

 ## References

 ### Ping Pong Health Check Flow